leycec/kiseki-linux/README.rst

                           — Instructor Neithardt

-This repository unofficially hosts `Lutris-based Linux installers <lutris_>`__ for numerous entries in Falcom_'s legendary `Kiseki (i.e., "Trails", "Legend of Heroes", 『英雄伝説 …の軌跡』) universe <Kiseki_>`__: the longest-running continuously interconnected Japanese role-playing (JRPG) franchise, now spanning three decades of profitable development.
+This repository unofficially hosts `Lutris-based Linux installers <lutris_>`__ for numerous entries in Falcom_'s legendary `Kiseki (i.e., "The Legend of
+Heroes: Trails…",『英雄伝説 …の軌跡』) universe <Kiseki_>`__: the
+longest-running continuously interconnected Japanese role-playing (JRPG) franchise, now spanning three decades of profitable development.

 All installers hosted at this repository ship with out-of-the-box support for input controllers, in-game videos, and full Japanese voice acting with fully